 Choose a theme, season, and day of the week for your wedding day based on your personal preferences.
 Season & day of the week can dramatically affect your budget.
 It will help your budget if you chose off peak months such as January & February.
 Also, considering a Sunday, Friday, or weekday can also significantly reduce your overall budget.
 The same venues and vendors you would be considering will cost much more on a Saturday and during peak wedding season.
 The theme or season you choose will affect your choice of decor and floral arrangements/centerpieces as well.

 Hiring a wedding planner is an extra expense up front, but, for those couples with busy career schedules, can save you money & time throughout the whole planning process.
-By pointing you in the right direction as far as vendors who fit your personality, style, & budget.
+By pointing you in the right direction and suggesting the sequence of events to plan your wedding.
+This also means recommending vendors who fit your personality, style, & budget.
 They can handle a lot of the grunt work to make it a less stressful & enjoyable experience as you plan your wedding and the smaller celebrations leading up to your wedding with close family & friends.

 The Right Vendors